 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-For the full year, Columbus McKinnon reported a net loss attributable to the company of $230 million, compared with a profit in the prior year period, while adjusted EBITDA increased to $181.4 million and adjusted EBITDA margin was 15.2%.
+For the full year, net loss attributable to the company was $230 million, versus a loss of $2.7 million in the prior year.
+Adjusted EBITDA rose to $181.4 million from the prior year, while adjusted EBITDA margin was 15.2%.

-Cash flow was pressured during the year: net cash used in operating activities was $146.2 million, capital expenditures were $17.9 million, and free cash flow was a use of $164.1 million.
-Excluding deal-related cash payments of $232.1 million, free cash flow was $68.0 million, up 171% from the prior fiscal year on a comparable basis.
+Cash flow was negative for the year, with operating cash use of $146.2 million and capital expenditures of $17.9 million, resulting in free cash flow use of $164.1 million.
+Excluding $204.9 million of acquisition-related cash payments and $27.2 million of divestiture-related cash payments, free cash flow was positive $68.0 million, up 171% from the prior year on a comparable basis.

-At year-end, Columbus McKinnon had $561.2 million of total liquidity, including $96.6 million of cash.
+At year-end, Columbus McKinnon reported total liquidity of $561.2 million, including $96.6 million of cash, $458.9 million of revolver availability and $5.7 million of availability on its AR securitization facility.
 Net leverage stood at 5.1x.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.